steinuil/steinuil.github.io/posts/type-level-conf.md

 Our coworker Homer passes by and looks at our code.

 This is good enough, he might say, and we know he's wrong.
 We have a list of all the site names and supported locales ready to be used.
-What the hell is a string?, you ask him.
+What the hell is a string?, we ask him.
 Is the empty string a valid site name?
 Is "dddsdsddddssddsdsd" a valid language?
 Is Wales a country?
 Does the pope shit in the woods?